DataDog/documentation/content/en/integrations/observability_pipelines/vector_configurations.md

 {{% /tab %}}
 {{< /tabs >}}

-In this `transforms.remap_syslog` component, the `inputs` option is set to `generate_syslog`, which means it will receive events from the previously defined `generate_syslog` source.
+In this `transforms.remap_syslog` component, the `inputs` option is set to `generate_syslog`, which means it receives events from the previously defined `generate_syslog` source.
 The transform's component type is `remap`.

 The `source` contains the list of remapping transformations to apply to each event that Vector receives.
 In this example, only one operation, `parse_syslog`, is performed, but multiple operations can be added.